logotype/LeapMotionAS3/README.md

 + Very similar structure as the official API
 + No dependencies, creates a optimized socket directly to the Leap
++ Uses ASC 2.0 compiler features (be sure to add the "-inline" compiler argument)
 + Compatible with Mac and PC

 Upcoming features